 99 spacious hotel rooms, including 16 suites, with brilliant West Lake views and, of course, the Sheraton Signature Sleep Experience.
 Inspired by Vietnamese and French colonial décor and designed with soaring ceilings, each room infuses your stay with Hanoi City’s culture and grace.

 There is a decent club lounge on a high floor in this Sheraton that offers a continental breakfast with an egg station, evening canapes, and soft and alcoholic drinks, spirits, wine, and beer.

 Marriott Bonvoy Platinum guests get a free upgrade to a club room and can choose to take their breakfast in the lounge or in the buffet.

 Hanoi Opera House is located in an iconic building just steps away from Hanoi’s stylish French Quarter.

-The hotel is a short walk from a number of excellent local restaurants and also a short stroll from the iconic Sofitel Legend Metropole Hanoi, and maybe 15 minutes from the old quarter.
+The hotel is a short walk from many excellent local restaurants and a short stroll from the iconic Sofitel Legend Metropole Hanoi, and maybe 15 minutes from the old quarter.